matloff/TidyverseSkeptic/README.md

 ### Summary:  the proper status of the Tidyverse in teaching

-I think it is a mistake to feature the Tidyverse in teaching R, for these
+I think it is a mistake to feature the Tidyverse in teaching R to beginners, for these reasons:
-reasons:

-1. Complexity and volume.
+1. Complexity and volume of the presented material.

 2. Difficulty in debugging.